clnsmth/geoenv/README.md

     }
 )

-# Configure the resolver with a data source (there can be multiple)
+# Set up the resolver.
+When the location's environment is not known,
+# multiple data sources are included to cover all potential
+# environment types.
-resolver = Resolver(data_source=[WorldTerrestrialEcosystems()])
+resolver = Resolver(
+    data_source=[
+        WorldTerrestrialEcosystems(),
+        EcologicalMarineUnits(),
+        EcologicalCoastalUnits(),
+    ]
+)

 # Resolve the geometry to environmental descriptions.
-Concurrent
+The resolver
-# resolution to multiple data sources is supported via asyncio.
+# queries multiple data sources concurrently using `asyncio`.
 response = asyncio.run(resolver.resolve(geometry))
 ```